North Central Idaho

 North Central Idaho is an area which spans the central part of the state of Idaho and borders Oregon, Montana, and Washington.
-It is the southern half of the Idaho Panhandle region and is rich in agriculture and natural resources.
-Lewis and Clark travelled through this area on their journey to the Pacific Ocean in 1805-06.
-The primary cities in this region are Lewiston and Moscow, home of the University of Idaho.
+It is the southern half of the state's Panhandle region and is rich in agriculture and natural resources.
+Lewis and Clark traveled through this area on their journey to the Pacific Ocean in September 1805, crossing Lolo Pass and continuing westward in canoes on the Clearwater River.
+They returned the following spring on their way eastward.

+The primary cities are Lewiston and Moscow, home of the University of Idaho; both are on the region's western edge, near the Washington border.

 Geography

 North Central Idaho consists of the following counties: